-Staircases and staircase design are often a central element in your home.
+Staircases and staircase designs are often a central element in your home.
 They’re a high-traffic area that takes up a large amount of room.
 And, without fail, they’re apt to become a focal point for visitors and homeowners.
 Stairs are like a blank canvas, which is exciting.
 You have the unique opportunity to showcase your unique style and tie your home design together.

 When househunting, it can be hard to find the perfect layout.
 But once you do, finding the right 3 bedrooms, 2 story home design can very well lead to this focus on your staircase.
 This is the turning point.
 You have an opportunity to make your house a home with careful design decisions.
 But do you know what those choices are?
 We’re excited to help you perfect your home style with the ultimate in staircase design.